UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_05.md

 Notes:

-Let’s now use `Ridge` with our Taiwan housing dataset that we saw in assignment 1 where we want to predict the house price.
+Let’s now use `Ridge` with our Taiwan housing dataset again from the last slide deck.
+Here, we want to predict the house price.

 ---